 Health is Holistic—Emotional, Physical, Intellectual, and Spiritual

-I’m keenly aware, as I reflect on the 3-year program that I completed through The Institute of Healing Arts and Sciences and Dr. Dorothy Martin-Neville at the dawn of the 21st century, that the content that IHAS graduates studied is still almost secret knowledge nearly two decades later.
+I’m keenly aware, as I reflect on the 3-year program that I completed through The Institute of Healing Arts and Sciences and Dr. Dorothy Martin-Neville at the dawn of the 21st century, that the content my colleagues and I studied is still almost secret knowledge two decades later.
 The divide is still great between Energy Medicine and conventional medicine, between the worldview in which our bodies communicate to us what wants to become conscious and the one in which we regard our bodies as vehicles—like used cars—that our neurological “control centers” operate and our physicians “repair” when possible.

 However, we are making progress.
 We still may not be routinely asked by our physicians what’s going on in our lives, even at the onset of dramatic symptoms; we still may often be oblivious to the body’s communications until the onset of dramatic symptoms.
 But most of us—and our primary care providers—do acknowledge the impact of stress on the body.
 The impact of emotional upset.
 We get the logic of cause and effect patterns like chronic depression eventually leading to physical illness or “dis-ease” if not addressed.

 Through the IHAS curriculum, my fellow participants and I gained a holistic understanding of the body/mind/spirit that forever impacts our views of health and wellness, of illness and disease.
 No matter what forms our various holistic practices take, they are grounded in this knowledge: In order to be healthy, we must be whole, in loving relationship to all that we each are, yin and yang, happy and sad, sunshine and shadow, rather than only the parts and pieces, beliefs and goals, values and prejudices that we accept without deeper consideration, or that others accept in us.